link867/praelatus/README.md

 # Praelatus [![License](https://img.shields.io/badge/license-AGPLv3-blue.svg)](https://github.com/chasinglogic/praelatus/blob/master/LICENSE)

-An Open Source ticketing / bug tracking system API.
+An Open Source bug tracker and ticketing system.

 If you're looking for the "official" web frontend it's [here](https://github.com/praelatus/frontend)

 | Stable | Nightly |
 |:------:|:-------:|
 | [![Build Status](https://travis-ci.org/praelatus/backend.svg?branch=master)](https://travis-ci.org/praelatus/backend) | [![Build Status](https://travis-ci.org/praelatus/backend.svg?branch=develop)](https://travis-ci.org/praelatus/backend) |

-## Why
+## What is Praelatus?

-Because bugzilla is ugly and we want to make a platform that integrates with all of the existing solutions like github issues and gitlab, ideally I'd also like to have features such that we could replace proprietary systems like JIRA and Rally in the enterprise while bringing issue / bug tracking into the 21st century with things like Social Networking logins and centralizing this very important piece of running an Open Source project.
+Praelatus is a modern bug tracker and ticketing system inspired by JIRA, BugZilla, and the many support ticketing systems members of the Core Team have used throughout their careers.

+Grown from frustration with today’s disparate and difficult methods of bug reporting, Praelatus aims to simplify the way other [Open Source](https://opensource.org/) projects operate.
+Through intuitive workflows and support for “Internet Driver’s License” accounts such as Github, Google, and Twitter, we want any user to be able to submit a ticket in three clicks or less – including account creation – without the need of a user manual.

 ## Contributing